-• Topological processing of hydrological and topographic data, i.e. hydrographical network, watershed areas, slopes of earth and water streams, as well as length and cross sections of water streams.
+• Topological processing of hydrological and topographic data, i.e. hydrographical network, watershed areas, slopes of the earth and the water streams, as well as length and cross sections of water streams.

-• Topological processing of pedologic maps along with their corresponding data.

-• Topological processing of silvicultural maps and maps of vegetation cover.
+- Topological processing of pedologic maps along with their corresponding data. - Topological processing of silvicultural maps and maps of vegetation cover.